Downton Abbey Filming locations

 There are many Downton Abbey filming locations you can visit, some are open to the public others aren’t.
 For example, the WWI trench scenes were shot on a farm that has created the WWI trenches for many films sadly you can’t visit that location.

-Now all you have to do is sit back and wait for the world premiere of Downton Abbey the film due out in September 2019.
 In the meantime grab a copy of the Downton Abbey Official Film Guide.

 What’s your favourite character in Downton Abbey?
 For some bizarre reason, I love Thomas with his sneaky, nasty ways and I feel quite concerned for this damaged character.